samuel-hunter/tagmage/README.md

     bar
     qux

-We can also list all images that only have certain tags:
+We can also list all files that only have certain tags:

     $ tagmage list foo
     2 b.png